mmilano/SidePanelCollapse/README.md

 </button>
 ```

-See the [Bootstrap Collapse documentation][BS-collapse] for details of the collapse component requirements.
+See the [Bootstrap Collapse documentation][BS5-collapse] for details of the collapse component requirements.

 * There should be an HTML button element that will close the panel when clicked.
 This complements the Bootstrap button element for opening a collapse-able element.
 Having a close button isn't exactly a technical requirement, but a user-centered design requirement.
 * The side panel must be initialized by SidePanelCollapse before it will function correctly.
 Either passively via a data-attribute or manually via javascript.